Ginie Shares Her Abortion Story

-Are you unsure what to do about your pregnancy?
+Are you pregnant and feeling unsure?
 Does abortion appear to be the most reasonable response?

-Would you like to know about the lived experiences of others?
+Perhaps you are curious about the experiences of others.
 How did they feel after an abortion — Relief?
 Remorse?
 Sadness?
-What are their thoughts about it now?
+What are their thoughts about it in hindsight?

 This is Ginie's story which she shared in the German profemina forum: